The concessions are 49% owned by Dajin Resources Corp. and 51% owned by Pluspetrol Resources Corporation B.V.

 The agreement was signed in Jujuy, Argentina.
 Below, from left to right Andrés Castillo (Tres Morros community leader), Vidal Aguirre (Head of Tres Morros Cooperativa), Arturo Pfister (lawyer for the Cooperativa), Cosme Beccar-Varela (President, Dajin Argentina), and Catherine Hickson (Director, Dajin Resources Corp).

-Dajin’s management have established a close relationship with the local population, having provided their village with fresh drinking water through a well commissioned by Dajin as well as having repaired and rebuilt homes and businesses damaged in multiple wind storms.
+Dajin’s management has established a close relationship with the local population, having provided their village with fresh drinking water through a well commissioned by Dajin as well as having repaired and rebuilt homes and businesses damaged in multiple wind storms.